Providers in Idaho

 Idaho prohibits public funding for abortion unless the procedure is necessary to preserve the woman's life or the pregnancy is the result of rape or incest.
 In cases of rape or incest, a person must provide documentation that the rape or incest was reported to a law enforcement agency.
 As well, the law requires a copy of court determination of rape or incest or written certification from a physician that the person was unable to report the rape or incest for reasons related to health.
 Idaho Code 56-209c (Bender, WESTLAW through 2003 Sess.); Idaho Admin.
 Code 16.03.09.095 (WESTLAW through Aug.
 6, 2003).

 Historically, very few Idaho residents have been able to use the life or health exception, but clients with Idaho Medicaid can contact Planned Parenthood of the Great Northwest and Hawaii for assistance with this process.
 To apply for Medicaid, visit the website for Idaho's (http://healthandwelfare.idaho.gov/Default.aspx?TabId=123)[Department of Health and Welfare].

 Other options for abortion funding:

-- Planned Parenthood of the Great Northwest clinics in Idaho may be able to provide assistance based on income for abortion services.
+- Planned Parenthood of the Great Northwest and Hawaii clinics in Idaho may be able to provide assistance based on income for abortion services.